 Just finished watching the When We Rise four-episode mini-series.
 It has been airing on ABC this week, but is also available on Hulu, which is how I saw it.
 At the end of one of the episodes, Cleve Jones asks what the current generation has gone through and done for gay liberation.
 That naturally made me think through my own political experiences in this area, which of course is only one facet of my broader activism interests.

-In 2008, interning on the Jim Neal campaign for Senate in North Carolina, donating and phone banking against the Prop 8 measure in California, and volunteering for the Obama for President campaign were all defining parts of that.
+In 2008, interning on the Jim Neal campaign for Senate in North Carolina, donating and phone banking against the anti-gay Prop 8 measure in California, and volunteering for the Obama for President campaign were all defining parts of that.
 Watching President Obama win, but also Prop 8 win was a bittersweet moment.
-We had protests and rallies across the country under the label “Join the Impact” and I helped with that in Raleigh.
-It was one of the largest LGBTQ rallies our state had ever seen.
+We had protests and rallies across the country under the label “Join the Impact” and I helped organize that in Raleigh.
+It was the largest LGBTQ rally our state had ever seen to my knowledge.
 And having both Ted and my mother there for it meant so much.

 During that time period I also got married.
 Ted has been there every step of the way on so many of these efforts.
-We had to travel over 700 miles to go somewhere that it was legal.
+We had to travel over 700 miles to Boston to go somewhere that it was legal.
+Prop 8 had already robbed us of our plans to get married in California since it passed between our engagement and our wedding date.
 I heard from friends that we were the reason they stopped opposing same-sex marriage.
-I also worked as volunteer coordinator on the campaign that successfully elected Chapel Hill's first openly gay mayor by a narrow 100-vote margin.
+Around that time I also worked as volunteer coordinator on the campaign that successfully elected Chapel Hill's first openly gay mayor by a narrow 100-vote margin.
 Every call that was made, door that was knocked, and poll that was tended was worth it.
-That same year we also passed the first LGBTQ-inclusive bill I know of passing in the NC legislature, before the GOP take-over, with an anti-bullying bill.
+That same year we also passed the first LGBTQ-inclusive bill I know of passing in the NC legislature, before the GOP take-over of 2010, with an anti-bullying bill.

 We lost the fight to stop Amendment 1, but our work alongside the NAACP and so many other groups made national news.
 They left that out in When We Rise, but I can't blame them too much.
 There's too much history to cover in too little time.
-Vice President Biden got asked and answered that he supported marriage equality in response to the Amendment 1 resistance efforts.
+Vice President Biden got asked and answered that he supported marriage equality in response to the Amendment 1 resistance efforts right here in North Carolina.
 That moved up President Obama's timeline for making public his support for marriage equality, from later that summer to the very day after Amendment 1 had passed in May of 2012.

 Throughout that year I, along with countless others across the state and country, went about introducing resolutions supporting marriage equality at our local Democratic Party precinct meetings to get them passed there, and then at the county, and state level, with the national level being the ultimate prize.
-I was elected to be a delegate to the 2012 convention in Charlotte and not only had the great honor of voting for President Obama to be our nominee for his 2nd term, but to also vote in favor of adding marriage equality support to the official party platform.
-That resolution that had started in my neighborhood and so many others had finally passed nationally into the platform of a major party.
+I was elected to be a delegate to the 2012 convention in Charlotte and not only had the great honor of voting for President Obama to be our nominee for his 2nd term, but also to vote in favor of adding marriage equality support to the official party platform.
+That resolution that had started in my neighborhood and so many others had finally passed nationally into the platform of a major party for the first time ever.
 And President Obama won re-election.
 The first time a president won while supporting marriage equality.
-Marriage equality referendums won in other states and the first openly LGBTQ US Senator got elected as well which is something I had been hoping for since 2008 working on Neal’s campaign.
+Marriage equality referendums won in other states in 2012 and the first openly LGBTQ US Senator got elected as well which is something I had been hoping for ever since 2008 working on Jim Neal’s Senate campaign.
 We had real momentum.
 I paid a tough health price for all those long hours and working while sick, but it was a price worth paying.